 Boat Ride on Mandovi

 On the way to Divar, I was primarily looking at the Northern edge of Mandovi.
 Our journey began next to a dredging boat right in the middle of the river.
 We skirted around it and found ourselves in front of lovely Reis Magos with its narrow long staircases cutting through the hill.
 By the time Reis Magos passed, I was looking at the Casinos up close and personal, they look quite an eyesore from the shore but not so bad from close by.
 From this point onwards I was all eyes for the twin bridges across Mandovi running across its length, the lifeline of commuters in Goa.
 Once the bridges are crossed and the city is left behind, all you see is water surrounded by green banks.
 Mandovi expands substantially and we navigate its expanse to reach a jetty to change our boat.

 All this while the Austrian Musician Saskia Laroo in a bright orange dress played some lovely Goan music on her trumpet, completing the experience of being in Goa.

 Boat ride on Mandovi river

-Since there is not much commercial activity in this part of Mandovi, except the regular ferries, you hardly see anything else between you and the backwaters.
+There is not much commercial activity in this part of Mandovi, except the regular ferries.
+You hardly see anything else between you and the backwaters.
 On a slow boat, this can be a very soothing environment.
 Something that would force you to go inwards and think.